Skip to main content

 }

-• The above own and other changes do not conflict, so the merge result is as follows.
-In particular, element additions to the Scenarios field are treated logically, merging both own and other changes.
+• The above changes to own and other do not conflict, resulting in the following merge result.
+In particular, adding elements to the Scenarios field is handled logically, merging the changes in both own and other.

 {